 Notes:

-- Eligible projects must have a closing date between April 1st, 2024 and February 17th, 2025. - Land trusts are expected to commit to protecting the number of hectares presented in the application, regardless of the number of landowners or parcels. - If an awarded project fails to close successfully by January 15, 2025, the awardee will be required to attest to a 95% confidence that close will complete by February 17, 2025.
-They will also be required to expand on projects risks for WHC's information.
+- Eligible projects must have a closing date between April 1st, 2025 and December 31st, 2025. - Land trusts are expected to commit to protecting the number of hectares presented in the application, regardless of the number of landowners or parcels.